OpenRailAssociation/osrd-website/content/docs/reference/design-docs/timetable/index.en.md

 ### Invalid train schedules and soft deletes

-If an user deletes a waypoint, what happens?
+If a user deletes a waypoint, what happens?
 Is it the front-end's responsibility to only save valid schedules, or can invalid schedules be represented in the data model?
 We decided that it wasn't just the front-end's responsibility, as we want to be able to model inconsistent states, until the user comes back to fix it.

 One key observation was that don't want to loose the ability to locate within the path waypoints that were deleted, until all references are gone.
 How is the front-end supposed to display margin bounds or stops for a waypoint that's gone, if it's not there anymore?